mendix/docs/content/en/docs/refguide/modeling/menus/view-menu/integration-pane.md

 When the **Show development environments** is checked, all subsequent searches results will also include those in non-production environments.
 {{% /alert %}}

-## 4 Integration pane Information {#viewing}
+## 4 Integration Pane Information {#viewing}

-The information that is displayed in the [Integration pane](/refguide/integration-pane/] either when you enter a search term or when you open the **Used in your App** section is described in the sections below.
+The information that is displayed in the [Integration Pane](/refguide/integration-pane/) either when you enter a search term or when you open the **Used in your App** section is described in the sections below.

 ### 4.1 Services